Share this article

 How much do I need to retire in Australia?

 Based on the numbers above, we can see that the Federal Government’s age pension only covers just over half of what is required for a comfortable retirement.
-It’s worth asking yourself, what does your ideal retirement lifestyle look like?
-For those who don’t own a house when they enter retirement and want to maintain their standard of living, the average annual costs for rent based on median state rental prices as of April 2023 is nearly $24,000 per annum.
-This is yet another large essential expenses in retirement to factor into the already tight retirement budget, plus any other extra costs.
+It’s worth asking yourself: What does your ideal lifestyle in retirement look like?
+For those who don’t own a house when they enter retirement and want to maintain their standard of living in retirement, the average annual costs for rent based on median state rental prices as of April 2023 is nearly $24,000 per annum.
+This is yet another large essential living and housing expenses in retirement to factor into the already tight retirement budget, plus any other extra costs.

-For Australians looking to retire comfortably at the age of 67, ASFA recommends a single person to have a current super balance of $595,000 and a retired couple $690,000.
+For Australians looking to enter comfortable retirement from age 67, ASFA recommends a single person to have a current super balance of $595,000 and a retired couple $690,000.

 Image showing how much singles and couples should have in superannuation at the age of 67 for a comfortable retirement lifestyle.